Used clothes choke both markets and environment in Ghana | DW | 05.01.2022

 The Kantamanto market in Ghana's capital Accra is West Africa's hub for used clothing from the West.
 Here, traders hastily sort through piles of clothes daily in order to grab the best bargain.
 But often, there are more rags than riches.

-"We didn't get any good clothing at all," a trader told DW after one of these hasty routines.
+"We didn't get any good clothing at all," a trader told DW after one of these hurried routines.

-Recently, the deliveriesfrom the West have increasingly been focused on so-called fast fashion items.
+Recently, the deliveries from the West have increasingly been focused on so-called fast fashion items.
 These clothes usually wear out after only a few weeks.
-To some traders, it is actually an imposition to sift through the,.
+To some traders, it is actually an imposition to sift through them.

 "The goods that are coming now are really affecting our business," another trader said, stressing that such cheap items cannot be resold in the local market.